 My Lunch Box Recipe Cookbook was created for this exact reason!
 It includes over 50 freezer friendly recipes and was designed specifically to help parents create easy and affordable school snacks.

 Are you the sentimental mum who finds it really hard to throw your kids’ artwork out or wants to keep an exam with really good results on it?
 Save those special kids’ memories and important school papers by creating a school filing system that works best for you and your family.
 I created my own School Years File Box which you can read more about below.

-A clutter-free homework zone will help entice your child to do their homework for an afternoon.
-You could even pop in a few plants to freshen up the space whilst helping to create a calming atmosphere conducive to study.
+A clutter-free homework zone will help entice your child to do their homework in the afternoon.
+You could even pop in a few plants to freshen up the space and help to create a calming atmosphere conducive to study.

 Creating a stationery drawer or caddy means that when you tell the kids to do their homework they can easily find the stationery they’re looking for, which helps reduce one of the common excuses for why homework can’t be done: “I can’t find a pen!”.
-If you have a drawer in your child’s study desk, these drawer dividers are a great way to create internal compartments for organising their stationary.
+If you have a drawer in your child’s study desk, these drawer containers are a great way to create internal compartments for organising their stationary.

 If you’d rather have your child’s stationery on their desk within arms reach, a turntable like this one below is perfect!
 It takes up very little space, and means you can easily separate pens, pencils, highlighters, and more.
 These turntables are available in four different colours.

 School Organisation Station

 Creating that drop-off space in the home where all school-related things can go will stop school bags, shoes, homework folders, and hats spilling into every room.
 It will also make your mornings run a lot smoother because there will be less time spent trying to locate that stray shoe, or the school jumper that seems to have up and vanished.
 I love these colour-coded lockers that allow kids to easily see which locker is theirs, and the doors also allow you to keep the home looking tidy by simply shutting away all the bits and bobs from school.